-As a responsible and caring manager, you understand why it’s important to survey employees during this crisis:
+Wise and caring leaders understand why it’s important to survey employees during change or a crisis:

-Surveying right now is not only wise, it’s crucial to help your business thrive through the current recession…… if you do it right, that is.
+Surveying employees when it feels uncomfortable to do so, is not only wise, it’s crucial to help your business thrive through major organizational change, layoffs or any other crisis…… if you do it right, that is.

 If you want to get the fullest possible picture of your employee experience, your survey’s design, execution and details matter.

-In the process, we’ve identified several best practices for surveying during a crisis:
+In the process, we’ve identified several best practices for surveying during challenging times:

 A common fear among employees is that their employer will be able to connect their responses to them.
 They worry that their requests will seem ungrateful or harsh at a time when some are without jobs.